 Now you’re ready to complete the publishing process.
 Click the Publish button at the bottom of the publishing wizard.

 When the process is complete, you’ll see a Publish Successful window with one or more follow-up options, depending on the publish option you selected.
-Since we published for Articulate 360 in this tutorial, you’ll see an option to view the published course in your Articulate 360 account in your default web browser.
+Since we published to Review 360 in this tutorial, you’ll see an option to view the published course in Review 360 in your default web browser.

 To learn more about the follow-up options and distribution instructions for each publish option, see these user guides:

 In this tutorial, you learned how to use Storyline’s stunning responsive preview features to see how your mobile-ready course looks and behaves on computers, tablets, and smartphones.
-And you published a course to Articulate 360 where you can collect feedback from stakeholders with Articulate Review.
+And you published a course to Review 360 where you can collect feedback from stakeholders with Review 360.

 For answers to common questions about publishing courses for mobile devices, see the Storyline 360 and Storyline 3 user guides.